Blog posts

 During hard times, anything you say can and will be used against you, which brings me to my next point…

-Sometimes, even the most innocent “mistake” real, or calculated can result in a fine, arrest and even deportation.
-The last thing you want, is to find yourself deported from Colombia and blocked from re-entry for 7 years.
+In Colombia, even the most innocent mistake—whether genuine or calculated—can lead to fines, arrest, or even deportation.
+The last thing you want is to get kicked out and banned from re-entry for seven years.

 Don’t Trust Anyone